tasmota/docs/Bluetooth.md

 #### CGG1:
 This device has an E-Ink-Display, with CR2430-coin-cell and the driver can read temperature, humidity and battery.

+#### CGD1:
+Alarm clock powered by 2 AA-batteries.
+Driver can read temperature and humidity.

 #### Not supported:

-The situation for the new (and cheap) LYWSD03MMC (small, rectangular form) is different, as the sensor data in the advertisements is encrypted (or even absent at all).
-The same is valid for the CGD1, which is a tiny alarm clock with temperature and humidity.
+The situation for the new (and cheap) LYWSD03MMC (small, rectangular form) is different, as the sensor data in the advertisements is encrypted.

 It is highly unlikely to read data with the NRF24L01 out-of-the-box in the future.